pgpartman/pg_partman/doc/pg_partman.md

  * Apply constraints to child tables in a given partition set for the columns that are configured (constraint names are all prefixed with "partmanconstr_").
  * Note that this does not need to be called manually to maintain custom constraints.
 The creation of new partitions automatically manages adding constraints to old child tables.
  * Columns that are to have constraints are set in the **part_config** table **constraint_cols** array column or during creation with the parameter to `create_partition()`.
  * If the `pg_partman` constraints already exists on the child table, the function will cleanly skip over the ones that exist and not create duplicates.
+If `constraint_valid` is set to true in the config and an existing constraint is NOT VALID, it will be validated using `ALTER TABLE ...
+VALIDATE CONSTRAINT` which only requires a `SHARE UPDATE EXCLUSIVE` lock (compatible with concurrent DML).
  * If the column(s) given contain all NULL values, no constraint will be made.
  * If the child table parameter is given, only that child table will have constraints applied.
  * If the child table parameter is NOT given, constraints are placed on the last child table older than the `optimize_constraint` value.
 For example, if the optimize_constraint value is 30, then constraints will be placed on the child table that is 31 back from the current partition (as long as partition pre-creation has been kept up to date).
  * If you need to apply constraints to all older child tables, use the `reapply_constraints_proc` procedure.
 This method has options to make constraint application easier with as little impact on performance as possible.
  * The p_job_id parameter is optional.
 It's for internal use and allows job logging to be consolidated into the original job that called this function if applicable.
+ * `p_force_not_valid` - When set to true, overrides the `constraint_valid` config value and forces all new constraints to be created as NOT VALID regardless of the part_config setting.
+Used internally by `reapply_constraints_proc` in low-lock mode.
+ * When multiple constraint columns are configured, min/max value scans for all columns are performed first (under `AccessShareLock` only), and then all constraint DDL statements are executed together.
+This minimizes the duration of `AccessExclusiveLock` when adding constraints to partitions with multiple constraint columns.

 <a id="drop_constraints"></a>